 - Better purchase planning — With more visibility into the business, manufacturers can improve forecasting and purchase planning.

-- Inventory control — An MRP system gives manufacturing companies access to real-time information so that they can better control inventory with accuracy and ensure they never run low on supplies or raw materials.
+- Inventory control — An MRP system gives manufacturing companies access to real-time information to better accurately control inventory and ensure they never run low on supplies or raw materials.

 It’s Not Always ERP vs. MRP: Top Reasons for Integrating